dymoy/online-portfolio/README.md

 My webpage is split into 3 major sections: About Me, My Work, and Contact Me.
 This gives visitors a small summary of myself, some highlighted projects, and points of contact to reach me.

+I've created this webpage using semantic HTML, Advaced CSS, flexboxes, and media queries for web responsiveness.
+The nav bar links will scroll to the corresponding sections; and when clicking on the images in the "My Work" section, the user will be taken to the webpage of that deployed application.

 ## Installation

 N/A